viewflow/viewflow/README.rst

                 ('can_approve_request', 'Can approve hello world request')
             ]

-Define the actual task that would perform Hello on World, in task.py
+Define the actual task that says Hello to the World in `task.py`

 .. code-block:: python